-A typical day for an Outback Touring Pilot
+A Day in the Life of an Outback Touring Pilot

 How does your day normally start?